brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 It has the must-have and minimal [plugins](https://pages.github.com/versions/) to get the basics of writing and blogging work.
 Anything beyond what is there must be added after careful consideration.

-As always, my website is [open source](https://github.com/brajeshwar/brajeshwar.github.io).
+As always, this website is [open source](https://github.com/brajeshwar/brajeshwar.github.io).
 Feel free to comment, raise issues, or fix up a pull request.

-> Tip: In your website repository on Github, hit <kbd>.</kbd> (that is a period), and you get yourself an excellent editor (VS Code).
+> Tip: In your website repository on Github, hit the key <kbd>.</kbd> (that is a period), and you get yourself an excellent editor (VS Code).
 Now, you can write from anywhere on anything that has a browser.

 ## Onwards